 A urinary tract infection, or UTI, occurs in cats when disease-causing bacteria infiltrate and overcome the body’s immune defenses and then multiply within the urinary tract.
 This causes discomfort and inflammation in the cat’s urinary tract and can result in the cat urinating outside of the litter box in other areas of the house.

 UTIs can occur anywhere along the urinary tract, from the urethra, which is the tube that passes urine out of the body, to the bladder and even up to the kidneys.
 When the infection is located in the bladder, it is called bacterial cystitis.
-Fungi, parasites, and viruses can also cause cystitis in cats, although these are rare and the majority of UTIs diagnosed are due to bacteria.
-Cats who have recently been given antibiotics tend to be more at risk of fungal cystitis but it is still rare even in those cases.
+Fungi, parasites, and viruses can also cause cystitis in cats.
+Cats who have recently been given antibiotics tend to be more at risk of fungal cystitis, but it is still rare even in those cases.

 Symptoms of UTIs include: